 To learn more about careers in Finance, visit the Office of Career Management website or to receive more information on the guidelines and requirements for the Chartered Financial Analyst (CFA) certification, visit the CFA website.

-The new Finance curriculum allows students to choose from one of three Advanced Finance tracks: Advanced Corporate Finance, Advanced Investments and Risk Management.
+The new Finance curriculum allows students to choose from one of three Advanced Finance courses: Advanced Corporate Finance, Advanced Investments and Risk Management.
 Please see the advising sheet below for the Finance specialization curriculum.

 The real estate specialization prepares students for the various employment opportunities in the field of real estate, focusing on the necessary skills to solve complex problems and understand the impact that the physical environment has on the shape and nature of communities.
 Please see the advising sheet below of the Real Estate and Urban Analysis specialization curriculum.